tukasa0001/TownOfHost/README-EN.md

 ### DisableTasks

-It is possible to disable certain tasks.<br>
+It is possible to not assign certain tasks.<br>

 | Game Options               |
 | -------------------------- |